-To manually delete a dump, complete the following steps:
+To manually delete a dump on the HMC, complete the following steps:

-- 1. In the navigation area, open Systems Management. - 2.
-Select the server and open it. - 3.
-Click Serviceability → Manage Dumps → Selected > Delete Dump.
+1. In the navigation area, open Systems Management.

+- 2. Select the server and open it.

+- 3. Click Serviceability > Manage Dumps > Selected > Delete Dump.

 - 4. Select the dump to be deleted.

-- 5. Verify that HMC containing the dump is the HMC being used to delete the dump.
+- 5. Verify that the HMC containing the dump is the HMC being used to delete the dump.

-- 6. Click Selected → Delete Dump.
+- 6. Click Selected > Delete Dump.